 What is the role of a medical social worker at St. Jude?

 St. Jude social workers hold master’s degrees in social work and are certified/licensed to practice counseling by the Tennessee Board of Social Work.
 They have specific expertise to help you and your family cope with the emotional impact of living with illness.
-Our social workers also provide education in the community and in the hospital about the impact of illness on patients and families.
+Social workers also provide education in the community and in the hospital about the impact of illness on patients and families.

 To find out more about Social Work or to reach the social worker assigned to your child, call 901-595-3670.
 If you are inside the hospital, dial 3670.
 If you are outside the Memphis area, call toll-free 1-866-2STJUDE (1-866-278-5833), extension 3670.